peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 following phases:

-- **Discovery**, the Requestor obtains the available CAs within a federation, inspecting the ACME provider metadata types.
+- **Discovery**, the Requestor obtains the available CAs within a federation, inspecting the ACME provider entity types.
 - **Order request**, the Requestor requests a X.509 Certificate to a Certificate Issuer using the ACME protocol.

-## Discovery Preconditions
+## Preconditions

-The protocol assumes the following discovery preconditions are met, where for discovery is intended the phase where a Requestor searches an Certificate Issuer to request an X.509 Certificate.
+The protocol assumes the following preconditions are met.

 1. The Requestor and the Issuer MUST publish their Entity Configuration as defined in {{Section 9 of OPENID-FED}}{: relative="#section-9"}.

-2. The Requestor and the Issuer MUST be able to establish the trust to each other obtaining the Trust Chain of each other, as defined in
-   {{Section 4 of OPENID-FED}}{: relative="#section-4"}.
+2. The Requestor and the Issuer MUST be able to establish a Trust Chain to each other, as defined in {{Section 4 of OPENID-FED}}{: relative="#section-4"}, from their respective Trust Anchors.

-3. The Issuer, be this the Trust Anchor or one or more of its Intermediates, MUST implement an ACME server, extended according to this document.
+3. The Issuer MUST implement an ACME server, extended according to this document.

-4. The Requestor MUST publish the metadata type `acme_requestor` in its Entity Configuration, according to {{requestor-metadata}}.
+4. The Requestor MUST publish the entity type `acme_requestor` in its Entity Configuration, according to {{requestor-metadata}}.

-5. The Issuer MUST publish the metadata type `acme_provider` in its Entity Configuration, according to {{issuer-metadata}}.
+5. The Issuer MUST publish the entity type `acme_provider` in its Entity Configuration, according to {{issuer-metadata}}.

-6. The Certificate Issuer MAY be a Leaf, in these cases a specific Trust Mark enabling the issuance of X.509 Certificates within the federation MAY be issued by the Trust Anchor, or on behalf of it by an allowed Trust Mark Issuer as configured in the federation.
-When used, the Trust Mark MUST be published within the Leaf's Entity Configuration.

-   If this is not the case, there MAY be some cases where the Requestor knows a priori the identity of the Issuers in one or more federations; in these cases, the Requestor directly requests the issuance of the X.509 Certificate from the Issuer, without discovery.

-7. The Requestor creates an ACME Account with the Issuer, as described in
-   {{Section 7.3 of !RFC8555}}.
+## Discovery

+The Requestor's ACME client may either be configured to use a particular ACME server, or to automatically discover a Certificate Issuer through the federation.
+Requestors that use discovery may select any entity with an entity type of `acme_provider`, or they may additionally require that such entities have a valid Trust Mark with a particular Trust Mark Identifier.

 ## Overview

 1. The Requestor checks if its superior Federation Entity supports the ACME protocol for OpenID Federation 1.0.
-If not, the Requestor starts the discovery process to find which are the Issuers within the federation.
+If not, the Requestor starts the discovery process to find Issuers within the federation.

-2. The Requestor requests and obtains a new nonce from the Certificate Issuer, by sending a HTTP HEAD request to the Issuer's `newNonce` resource;
+3. The Requestor requests and obtains a new nonce from the Certificate Issuer, by sending a HTTP HEAD request to the Issuer's `newNonce` resource, as described in {{Section 7.2 of !RFC8555}}.

+2. The Requestor creates an ACME Account with the Issuer, as described in
+   {{Section 7.3 of !RFC8555}}.

-3. The Requestor begins the X.509 Certificate issuance process by sending a HTTP POST request to the Certificate Issuer's `newOrder` resource, and follows the remainder of the ACME protocol as specified in {{!RFC8555}}, using the new challenge defined in
+4. The Requestor begins the X.509 Certificate issuance process by sending a HTTP POST request to the Certificate Issuer's `newOrder` resource, as described in {{neworder-request}}, and follows the remainder of the ACME protocol as specified in {{!RFC8555}}, using the new challenge defined in
    {{challenge-type}}.

-4. The Requestor sends the newOrder request to the Certificate Issuer, as described in {{neworder-request}}.

 5. The Certificate Issuer evaluates the trust to the Requestor by checking if it is part of its federation.
 If not the CSR request MUST be rejected, with